Mangals30/clothing-brand/README.md

 Data is fetched from the api to display all the categories as well as a single category.
 Clothing brands are also displayed.
 The categories of each brand has also been implemented.

+API used for the implementation is as below:

 [API](https://bad-api-assignment.reaktor.com/)

 End points of the apis are as below :